“Never trust a healer whose plants are dead.” If you have heard this saying, you have probably noticed that many a healer enjoys growing plants.

 Going back and forth between these two aura research approaches, we discovered inside information about Joe’s New Friends X and Y.

-X was a colossal energy drain.
-Only it was hard to tell because, at Joe’s first meeting with her, she was projecting a 20-foot facade that went like this, “I am your dream lover.
+X was having a big impact on Joe.
+She was projecting a 20-foot facade that went like this, “I am your dream lover.
 I will be so generous, so appreciative.
 I will bring you to unknown peaks of sexual ecstasy.
 Whatever you give to me, I will pay you back double.”

 Yet the more complete truth, as shown elsewhere in X’s aura, was that “I will pay you back” would be done at X’s discretion, and that time probably was “not for the next 100 years.”

 Joe began to laugh, because he had wondered about a mysterious, funky quality to that new friendship.

 - Y seemed to have an okay impact on a couple of Joe’s chakra databanks, but just “okay” wasn’t good enough for Joe’s standards.
 And he felt puzzled that there was zero thrill at the most important chakra databank in this type of research, the Soul Thrill databank at the High Heart Chakra.
 So Joe had me turn toward researching Y’s aura during a recent visit.